blueinsert/unity_stable_fluids/README.md

 https://www.josstam.com/_files/ugd/cf1fd6_898fe9b63df946689101b8d074f8efba.pdf

-This project Allow you to generate fluids effect using mouse draging or touches in handled devices.
+This project Allow you to generate fluids effect using mouse draging or touches in handheld devices.

 Here is some examples of effects created by it: